 As your Class Coach, I will be glad to try to help you with information on other Wayfarer matters, and there is also a considerable body of useful information in the Wayfarer Institute.

 Your Abbott Wayfarer comes with everything you'll require to get the boat sailing (except life preservers and beer!)
 If you have bought a Wayfarer that has been, as they say, previously enjoyed, you’ll need to check that all the bits are there.

 2. SAFETY: Sailing is a very safe sport but all bodies of water should command our healthy respect.
 Mishaps of a serious nature are rare, especially if you use common sense and obey the law.
-Both, for example, require that you have one Department of Transport Approved Personal Flotation Device for each person aboard while you are on the water.
+Both, for example, require that you have one Department of Transport Approved Personal Flotation Device (PFD) aboard for each person while you are on the water.
 We recommend a type that you will feel comfortable wearing so that you will not hesitate to put it on whenever it might be prudent to do so.
-Until you consider yourself thoroughly competent and have the experience to accurately assess conditions and risks, it is a sound practice to wear your PFD at all times on the water.
-Please note also the section on BUOYANCY further on in this guide.
+Until such time as you consider yourself thoroughly competent and have the experience to accurately assess conditions and risks, it is a sound practice to wear your PFD at all times on the water.
+Please note also the section on BUOYANCY - which can be a matter of life or death - further on in this guide.

 TO SET UP YOUR WAYFARER